19 essential photography composition rules for creative photos

 9. Symmetry in photography composition

-I personally like all things to be asymmetrical, but in photography composition, symmetry works very well.
+I personally like all things to be asymmetrical, but symmetry in photography composition works very well.
 However, sometimes breaking the symmetry works well too, simply because the break highlights the symmetry.

 10. Patterns in photos

-Using patterns as a photography composition technique can be very visually appealing.
-They are are formed by repetition of:
+Using patterns as a photography composition technique is visually appealing and calming.
+Patterns in photos are formed by repetition of similar elements, such as:

 • Shapes